 Excavation permitting requirements indicate that all personnel involved in intrusive activities obtain military munitions recognition and safety training.
 Site workers involved in intrusive activities will be provided military munitions recognition and safety training by FORA in English and Spanish (translation of additional languages may be available upon request).
 The objective of military munitions recognition and safety training is to ensure that site workers involved or potentially involved in intrusive activities are informed about the possibility of encountering munitions and the actions to be taken should they encounter, or suspect they have encountered, a munition.
-Such actions include (a) not approaching, disturbing, touching or moving it; (b) stopping intrusive activities in the immediate and adjacent areas; and (c) reporting the suspect munitions to the appropriate personnel.
+Such activities in the immediate and adjacent areas; and (c) reporting the suspect munitions to the appropriate personnel.